karuna24s/bollywood/NOTES.md

 7. Discover objects
 8. Program

-- A command line interface for checking out more information about Bollywood movies such as the cast/credits, ratings and synopis
+- A command line interface for checking out more information about Bollywood movies such as the cast and release dates.
-- Also be able to show the filmography of a Bollywood celebrity

 user types bollywood

-Provide a menu for the user:
+CLL welcomes the user and provides a list of Upcoming Movie Releases for the user:
-1. Check out the cast/credits and more information about a particular movie.
-2. Check out the filmography of a particular celebrity.

-1

-Which movie would you like to learn more about?
+User will receive a prompt asking -> Which movie would you like to learn more about?

+User selects the number

+Then the name of the movie, cast and release date should appear.

+User will receive an option, to review the list, or exit.